nokiiaa/NIR/README.md

 A compiler infrastructure framework that utilizes a intermediate representation for the purpose of optimization and register allocation.

-*Note: this is an old project and is likely to be buggy.*
+*Note: this is an old project and is likely to be buggy, but has some potential.*

 # Features
 - **Greedy register allocation**